OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 January 2023.md

 ---

 ## Environmental & Industrial Events

 - The explosion was caused by **sparks**.
 - Occurred behind a petrol station; not the tanks themselves.
 - Salt mines of **Soledar**: no special significance beyond general utility.
 - Some have been used for hiding.
+- Salt makes them unsuitable for occult or alien activity.

 ---